-If you’re preparing to visit our amazing new Wolf Country habitat, get ready here!
+If you’re preparing to visit our amazing new Wolf Country habitat on the Foot Safari, get ready here!
 We’ve got wolf facts, the truth about some wolf myths and we’ll give you all the knowledge you need before you meet our wolves face-to-face.

 Wolves in folklore are often given names that reflect their character, whether that is fierce, regal or kind.
 So what would your name be?
 Find out here!